What we do

 Communication is one of the 4 main levers of government alongside legislation, regulation and taxation.

 Our goal is to provide an exceptional standard of professional practice to support the government, implementing the priorities of the Prime Minister and the Cabinet to build a stronger economy, a fairer society, a United Kingdom and a global Britain.

 Who we are

-We are over 7,000 professional communicators from across the UK, supporting and promoting the work of 25 ministerial departments, 21 non-ministerial departments and over 300 agencies and other public bodies.
-See the organisations listed on GOV.UK.
+We are over 7,000 professional communicators from across the UK, supporting and promoting the work of 25 ministerial departments, 21 non-ministerial departments and over 300 agencies and other public bodies: list of organisations on GOV.UK.

 We are a community of brilliant communications professionals, serving the public across the United Kingdom: from Whitehall to Whitehaven, Inverness to Cardiff and Belfast – we work in all regions of England, Scotland, Wales and Northern Ireland.

 Overseas, GCS International (GCSI) works with foreign governments to build their communications capability.

 Membership: join the professional body for government communication professionals.